 Nature has always been a immense support for me as a child it was the place I want to be as it still is today.
 When my own healing process began the call from the natural world came and so much healing and insight has come to me simply by deepening my connection with the land in physical and spiritual ways.
 My own shamanism is rooted in natural cycles both our own and the natural worlds.

-In my professional life I am a qualified counsellor graduating from the University of West of England and worked as this as well as a trainer and group facilitator for over 12 years.
-This was In education and health care settings the NHS as well as in restorative justice with our young people.
+In my professional life I am a qualified counsellor graduating from the University of West of England and have worked as this as well as a trainer and group facilitator for over 12 years.
+This was In education and health care settings, alongside the NHS as well as in restorative justice with our young people.
 While I no longer work in this way I uphold the ethics of the profession.
 I also am a Tarot Therapist and details of my work with this can be found on my website www.brianandersontarottherapy.co.uk

 Meeting Shamanism changed the course of my life and brought a deep connection and acceptance of both my gifts and my shadow.
 The integration of these has brought peace creativity and joy and where once the traumatic events of my life I once dragged behind me they now serve the work I offer.

 I believe shamanism offers a new hope and vision for individuals as well as our society as a whole.
 I am inspired by the courage of people that come as they heal from there own challenges and I love to lead workshops showing students the possibilities that await as we learn to safely and effectively navigate the world of spirit.